webix-hub/docs/data/desktop/spreadsheet.md

 What's New
 -----------

-Check recently added features, latest updates and bugfixes in the spreadsheet/whats_new.md list.
+Check spreadsheet/whats_new.md list to keep up with latest updates.

 API Reference
 ---------------